smaclell/smaclell.github.io/_drafts/exterminators-7-action-retros.md

 It is important to hear opinions from the entire team to avoid any one person monopolizing the conversation.
 The facilitator, meeting format and participants can prevent this from happening.
-Together you can make retros a safe place where everyone can be heard and work toward the best interested of the team.
+Together you can make retrospectives a safe place where everyone can be heard and work toward the best interested of the team.

 Retrospectives tend to diverge then converge.
 There can be lots to cover and